szabgab/workshops/regexes-intro.md

 My phone number is 12345 and my age is: 23
 ```

-* How do you extrac the phone number out of this?
+* How do you extract the phone number out of this?
 * How do you extract the age?